danielfett/draft-dpop/main.md

 .# Abstract

 This document describes a mechanism for sender-constraining OAuth 2.0 tokens via a proof-of-possession mechanism on the application level.
+This mechanism allows to detect replay attacks with access and refresh tokens.

 {mainmatter}